 \subsection{Agent Model-explaining}

-\qyp{Classical RL frameworks primarily aim to optimize the decision-making capability of the agent without focusing on the internal decision-making logic.
-In contrast, agent model-explaining XRL methods not only achieve high-performing agents but also extract the underlying decision-making mechanism of agent model to generate explanations.} We categorize current agent model-explaining XRL methods into two types: self-explainable and explanation-generating techniques.
+Classical RL frameworks primarily aim to optimize the decision-making capability of agent without focusing on the internal decision-making logic.
+In contrast, agent model-explaining XRL methods achieve high-performing agents while also extract the underlying decision-making mechanism of agent model to generate explanations.
+We categorize current agent model-explaining XRL methods into two types: self-explainable and explanation-generating techniques.
 Self-explainable methods aim to generate explanations by the transparent inner agent model itself, whereas explanation-generating techniques provide explanations based on predetermined reasoning mechanisms.